FOXBOROUGH -- The New England Patriots seemed set for years at tight end with their young, record-breaking combination.

 On June 18, Gronkowski underwent back surgery.
 He already had four operations on the left forearm he broke last November and may not be ready for the start of the season.

 There's a widespread feeling that the polarizing quarterback signed by the Patriots on June 11 can't play that position in the NFL.
 Tight end might be a different story.

 "I thought if he was going to play in the National Football League, his position was going to be that of a tight end, H-back-type," NFL draft consultant and former Dallas Cowboys vice president of player personnel Gil Brandt said.

 At 6-foot-3 and 236 pounds, Tebow has the size for the position, although he played only quarterback during the Patriots three-day minicamp, which began the day he signed.
 A strong, shifty runner, he could be successful catching quick-out passes from Tom Brady and taking off downfield.
-The speed and vertical jump he showed at the NFL combine before being drafted by the Denver Broncos in 2010 also are impressive, Brandt said.

 "I'd like to have Tebow waiting in the wings to do something because past history says he can do it," Brandt said.
 "Coming out of Florida, I thought he was a quarterback.
 I don't think he is now."